rayjolt/100-days-of-code/log.md

 **Today's Progress**: Started the videos for week three.
 This week is about object location.

 **Thoughts:** The videos I watched today were pretty interesting, especially the part where I learned how facial recognition and posture recognition worked.
 It was one of those "aha" moments - I've been seeing facial recognition in action for a long time (think Snapchat filters) and seeing how it works seems really obvious in hindsight.
 Hindsight is always 20/20, I suppose.

+### Day 94: 22 June 2018

+**Today's Progress**: Finished the quiz for week three.

+**Thoughts:** The quiz for this week seemed easier than for previous weeks - I suppose that is because there was less tricky maths involved, and no questions with more than one valid answer.
+Perhaps Prof. Ng is saving up the difficult stuff for the programming exercise?